 - Missing The Business Question – selling a product isn’t just about product knowledge.
 It is about asking the business for their business once they understand the value of the product or service.
 If you aren’t asking this direct question, don’t anticipate any response from your customers.

 - Finding a Need – are you providing your customers with an answer to their problems, needs or challenges?
 By highlighting how your product resolves these issues in their life rather than on discount pricing or monthly promotions, you create an interest and a solution.
+Inform the client of how beneficial the service or product would be for them personally.

 - Not Listening – while you are there to make a sales pitch, some very well worded, open-ended questions to find out what the buyer is looking for.
 Try to find the challenges they are facing or find the current deficit in their supplier, which will allow ] you to tailor the presentation to their needs.